cefsharp/CefSharp/README.md

 * See the [CefSharp.Wpf.Example](https://github.com/cefsharp/CefSharp/tree/master/CefSharp.Wpf.Example) or [CefSharp.WinForms.Example](https://github.com/cefsharp/CefSharp/tree/master/CefSharp.WinForms.Example) projects for example web browsers built with CefSharp.
 They demo most of the available features.
 * See the [CefSharp.MinimalExample](https://github.com/cefsharp/CefSharp.MinimalExample/) project for a basic demo of using the CefSharp NuGet packages.
+* See the [General Usage Guide](https://github.com/cefsharp/CefSharp/wiki/General-Usage) in help getting started/dealing with common scenarios.
 * See the [Wiki](https://github.com/cefsharp/CefSharp/wiki) for work-in-progress documentation
 * See the [FAQ](https://github.com/cefsharp/CefSharp/wiki/Frequently-asked-questions) for help with common issues
 * Upgrading from an earlier version of CefSharp?
 See the [ChangeLog](https://github.com/cefsharp/CefSharp/wiki/ChangeLog) for breaking changes and upgrade tips.